 7 Ways You Can Adjust Your Financial Planning Annually

-A pivotal piece of learning from the pandemic was that one must be prepared for any eventuality.
+A pivotal piece of learning from the 2020 COVID-19 pandemic was that one must be prepared for any eventuality.
 Financially challenging times are particularly hard for people who believe in the concept of living from one paycheck to another, without any major savings.
-While most people long for financial freedom, not many realize the importance of savings and investments, until they face a crisis.
-However, with a strategic plan in place and periodic adjustments, you can achieve financial stability with ease.
+While most people long for financial freedom, not many realize the importance of savings and investments until they face a crisis.
+However, with a strategic plan in place and periodic adjustments, you can come one step closer towards achieving financial stability.

 1. Start by Re-defining your Goals

 The first step towards your annual financial planning is to define a goal that you are trying to achieve.
 Start by thinking about your short-term and long-term goals.
 These could include buying a house, wanting to travel, or retiring early.
 Your wants are bound to change with time.
 Take these changes into account while devising a new plan.
 Once you know your goals, the next step would be to find a way to achieve them.
 See if your income aligns with the things that you have in your mind.
 If you find that your earnings are not enough to cover your wants, you might have to make some hard choices, like cutting back on your monthly expenses, reducing debt, etc.

 The next task is to analyze your money.
 It is important to know how much you earn and how much you spend, to have a sense of your monthly cash flow.
 You can start by determining how much you spend on your utilities, groceries, entertainment, or your child’s education, amongst other things.
 Next, you can set up a monthly budget for yourself.
 This will help you save for your goals and give you a chance to cut back on non-essential expenses.
 Even small bills of $5 – $10 can often go unnoticed.
 But if you have a system to analyze your budget, you can avoid mismanagement and be in control of your expenditure.